About Us | Order Options | Site Map

 A potential employer's first impression of you is your cover letter.
 Your cover letter introduces you and your resume.
 The stark reality is your resume may never be read without its being accompanied by a professional cover letter.
 Without a resume cover letter, you might never receive a callback.
 Here are two things to remember:

-• The purpose of a cover letter is to get your resume read.
+• The purpose of a cover letter is to get your resume read

 • The purpose of a resume is to get an interview.